2023 Saudi Arabian Grand Prix: Qualifying report

-The first segment ended with Yuki Tsunoda, Alexander Albon, Nyck De Vries, Lando Norris and Logan Sargeant setting the five slowest times resulting in their elimination.
+The first segment ended with Yuki Tsunoda, Alexander Albon, Nyck de Vries, Lando Norris and Logan Sargeant setting the five slowest times resulting in their elimination.
 Norris broke the front-left suspension of his car through hitting a wall during his second timed lap, while Sargeant first had a lap time deleted for a track limit violation, spun on his second attempt to set a meaningful lap time and finally had to park his car trackside following a mechanical failure during his final attempt.
-This left him without a lap time within 107% of the fastest Q1 time, Sargeant was permitted to race by the stewards.
+This left him without a lap time within 107% of the fastest Q1 time.
+Sargeant was permitted to race by the stewards.

 During the second segment Verstappen's car suddenly slowed down while trying to set his first fast lap.
-He was able to limp back to the pits, but what was later identified as a driveshaft failure prevented him from taking part in qualifying any further and this left him in 15th place.
-Nico Hülkenberg, Kevin Magnussen, Valtteri Bottas and Zhou Guanyu were eliminated alonsgside him.
+He was able to limp back to the pits, but what was later identified as a driveshaft failure prevented him from taking part in qualifying any further and this left him in fifteenth place.
+Nico Hülkenberg, Kevin Magnussen, Valtteri Bottas and Zhou Guanyu were eliminated alongside him.

 During the final segment Pérez set the fastest time, taking his second career pole position.
-Leclerc set the second fastest time, but would start twelfe after the application of his penalty.
-Alonso set the third fastest time ahead of Mercedes' Russell.
-Carlos Sainz Jr. posted the fifth time in the second Ferrari ahead of Stroll and Ocon.
+Leclerc set the second fastest time, but took a ten-place grid penalty after a new set of control electronics was installed on his car in breach of the allowed quota for the season.
+Alonso set the third fastest time ahead of Mercedes' George Russell.
+Carlos Sainz Jr. posted the fifth time in the second Ferrari ahead of Stroll and Alpine's Esteban Ocon.
 Hamilton, Oscar Piastri and Pierre Gasly completed the top ten.